 HTTP Support

-We strongly recommend you to use HTTPS in production environment!
-But in development environment, you may want to use HTTP.
+We strongly recommend you use HTTPS in the production environment!
+But in the development environment, you may want to use HTTP.
 You need to edit WEB-INF/spring-configuration/ticketGrantingTicketCookieGenerator.xml

 as following: